Optimize Settings Guide

 However for some applications and input models, it may be desired to better preserve the exact topology of the input shape.
 Preserve Topology applies limits on decimation that holes should never be closed, handles and different surface parts should never be merged, and geometric details like fine strands should be preserved.

-Preserve Mesh Normals
+Preserve Normals

 Preserves vertex normals during decimation, rather than recalculating normals after merging vertices.